Home / microfluidic reviews / Droplet & digital microfluidics / Liposome and Lipid Nanoparticle - An overview

 This review gathers a collection of information regarding liposome and lipid nanoparticle from their use and applications to how to generate them by bulk – batch and microfluidic methods.

-Research and industry have shown an increasing interest for liposome structures notably in the field of biological and/or biochemical applications.
-This trend led scientists to focus their effort on developing specific use of Liposomes for instance for drug delivery particles for targeted therapy.
+Research and industry have shown an increasing interest in liposome structures notably in the field of biological and/or biochemical applications.
+This trend led scientists to focus their efforts on developing specific uses of Liposomes for instance for drug delivery particles for targeted therapy.

-This growing interest forced researchers to find innovative, reproducible and well-controlled techniques for liposome generation and technologies.
-Indeed, many issues remained to be overcome related to batch preparation such the batch dispersion, the particle average size, the encapsulation efficiency and the poor payload management.
+This growing interest forced researchers to find innovative, reproducible, and well-controlled techniques for liposome generation and technologies.
+Indeed, many issues remained to be overcome related to batch preparation such as the batch dispersion, the particle average size, the encapsulation efficiency, and the poor payload management.

 In this review, it is shown that microfluidics is a great candidate to answer many of those challenges, notably thanks to its well-controlled and scalable nature.